Issue No. 16

-Published in 2019 with a foreword by Julia Bell, the sixteenth issue featured the following contributors:
+Published in 2019 with a foreword by Julia Bell, the sixteenth issue features the following contributors:

 M. W. Bewick